 The device — specifically its electrocardiogram (EKG) feature — has been used in studies run by Verily and its partners since April 2017, and is now available more widely on a prescription basis.

-About 10 months after the Study Watch was approved by the FDA, Google annouced its $2.1B acquisition of Fitbit.
-This gives Alphabet a consumer launchpad for its health monitoring technology and a potential vantage point from which to take on its main competitor in the wearables space: the Apple Watch.
+About 10 months after the Study Watch was approved by the FDA, Google announced its $2.1B acquisition of Fitbit — a deal that wouldn’t be completed until January 2021.
+This gave Alphabet a consumer launchpad for its health monitoring technology and a potential vantage point from which to take on its main competitor in the wearables space: the Apple Watch.